 Traveling in the winter can be difficult, but it is not impossible.
 Within the United States, some of the best sights can be observed during the winter months, whether Niagara Falls or the northern lights in Alaska.
-Either way, understanding and preparing for any unexpected weather is imperative.
+Either way, understanding and preparing for road tripping and any unexpected weather is imperative.

 Plan for Extra Time